 “This resolution was not deciding the question of Israel’s existence, it was proposing divestment from corporations that profit off of the Israeli occupation of Palestine,” she said.

 Student safety was also a central concern of the discussion.
-The Senate livestream of the resolution meeting was audio-only, and senators and audience members were not referred to by name.
+To protect students from possible harrassment, the Senate livestream of the resolution meeting was audio-only, and senators and audience members were not referred to by name.
 Photography and video recording were also prohibited inside the Sophia Gordon Hall Multipurpose room during discussion of the resolution.

 “There have been numerous recent incidents regarding groups like the Canary Mission, who publish public information about people who support BDS and other anti-Israel measures, and we wanted to ensure that we maintained the safety of everyone in the room,” Parliamentarian Adam Rapfogel told the Daily in an electronic message.

 At one point during the meeting, a student was seen videotaping the meeting.
-He was asked to delete the video and leave the room.
+The Tufts University Police Department (TUPD) was called and the student was asked to delete the video and leave the room.
 Another student was accosted for having his phone out, and people in the room were asked to refrain from using their phones during the rest of the meeting.

 “Unfortunately, we’re used to these forms of repression and surveillance,” Habeeb said, referring to concerns about safety.
 “It happened on this campus before and unfortunately it might again.
 But at the end of the day, for me, it’s a relatively small cost to pay.”